Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Performance Evaluation

 \subsubsection{Sensitivity to Symmetry Group Size for Application-Specific Contractions}

-The results are displayed in Figure~\ref{fig:sym_sector_scaling} with the left, center, and right plots showing the scaling for the contractions labeled MM, CC$_1$, and PEPS in Table~\ref{tab:contractions}.
+The results are displayed in Figure~\ref{fig:sym_sector_scaling} with the top, center, and bottom plots showing the scaling for the contractions labeled MM, CC$_1$, and PEPS in Table~\ref{tab:contractions}.
 We compare scaling relative to two conventional approaches: a dense contraction without utilizing symmetry and loops over symmetry blocks, both using NumPy's \texttt{einsum} function.
-The sizes of the tensors considered are, for matrix multiplication, $N=500$ and $G\in[4,12]$, for the CC contraction, $N_{occ}=8$, $N_{vir}=16$, with $G\in[4,12]$, and for the PEPS contraction, $N_{\text{mps}}=16$, $N_{\text{peps}}=4$, with $G\in[2,10]$.
+The dimensions of the tensors considered are, for matrix multiplication, $N=500$ and $G\in[4,12]$, for the CC contraction, $N_i=N_j=N_k=N_l=8$, $N_a=N_b=N_c=N_d=16$, with $G\in[4,12]$, and for the PEPS contraction, $N_{\text{mps}}=16$, $N_{\text{peps}}=4$, with $G\in[2,10]$.
 For all but the smallest contractions, using the Symtensor implementation improves contraction performance.
-A comparison of the slopes of the lines in each of the three plots demonstrates that the dense tensor contraction scheme results in a higher order asymptotic scaling of cost in $G$ than either of the symmetric approaches.
+A comparison of the slopes of the lines in each of the three plots indicates that the dense tensor contraction scheme results in a higher order asymptotic scaling of cost in $G$ than either of the symmetric approaches.

 Figure~\ref{fig:comparison} provides absolute performance with 1 thread and 64 threads for all contractions in Table~\ref{tab:contractions}.
 For each contraction, we consider one with a large number of symmetry sectors ($G$) with small block size ($N$) (labeled with a subscript $a$) and another with fewer symmetry sectors and larger block size (labeled with a subscript $b$).
-The specific sizes of all tensors studied are provided in Table \ref{tab:bar_specs}.
+The specific dimensions of all tensors studied are provided in Table \ref{tab:bar_specs}.
 For each of these cases, we compare the execution time, in seconds, using loops over blocks dispatching to NumPy contractions, the Symtensor library with NumPy arrays and batched BLAS as the contraction backend, and the Symtensor library using Cyclops as the array and contraction backend.

 A clear advantage in parallelizability of Symtensor is evident in Figure~\ref{fig:comparison}.
 With 64 threads, Symtensor outperforms manual looping by a factor of at least $1.4$X for all contraction benchmarks, and the largest speed-up, $69$X, is obtained for the CC$_{3a}$ contraction.
 There is a significant difference between the contractions labeled to be of type $a$ (large $G$ and small $N$) and type $b$ (large $N$ and small $G$), with the geometric mean speedup for these two being $11$X and $2.8$X respectively on 64 threads; on a single thread, this difference is again observed, although less drastically, with respective geometric mean speedups of $1.9$X and $1.2$X. Type $b$ cases involve more symmetry blocks, amplifying overhead of manual looping.